sydneykmoy/cs506-final-project/README.md

      * Average Values: 0.104537, 0.099552, 0.099213, 0.094639, 0.094535

-Used both types of models to try and cover all of my bases.
+Used both types of models in order to try and cover all of my bases.
+Used R² and RMSE scores for evaluation because R² measures how much variation in Tesla daily returns the models could explain compared to a baseline average-return prediction while RMSE measures the typical size of the prediction error in daily-return.
+Using both lets us see whether the model can accurately explain and how large its errors were.

 ### Both Models Performance Over Time Compared To Actual Stock Prices
 <img width="1395" height="594" alt="image" src="https://github.com/user-attachments/assets/7359c419-0e7e-41cd-ba51-caa4395dc10f" />